Primary cutaneous diffuse large B-cell lymphoma, leg type: Treatment

 Previously, most patients with PCDLBCL, LT were treated with the CHOP chemotherapy regimen of cycloheximide, hydroxydaunorubicin, oncovin, and prednisone.
 The more recent addition of the immunotherapy drug, rituximab, to this regimen has given better results.
 Rituximab is a monoclonal antibody that kills cells which express high levels of CD20 by binding to this cell-surface protein and thereby targeting them for attack by the hosts immune system.
 Accordingly, the addition of rituximab to CHOP, i.e. the R-CHOP chemoimmunotherapy regimen. with or without radiotherapy (used to treat symptoms resulting from specific localized lesions) is now recommended by the European Organisation for Research and Treatment of Cancer and the International Society for Cutaneous Lymphomas as first line therapy for single, localized, and widespread diseases.
-Cases in which hydroxydaunorubicin is contraindicated because of, e.g. preexisting heart disease, may treated with the R-COP regiment (i.e. R-CHOP minus hydroxydaunorubicin).
+Cases in which hydroxydaunorubicin is contraindicated because of, e.g. preexisting heart disease, may treated with the R-COP regimen (i.e. R-CHOP minus hydroxydaunorubicin).
 Patients who might be intolerant to R-CHO because of general health issues have been treated with just rituximab and radiotherapy although more recent reports indicate that these patients may be successfully treated with a regimen that replaces hydroxydaunorubicin with PEGylated, liposome-encased doxorubicin in the R-CHOP regimen.